time-sliders/note/mysql/innodb/Innodb锁与事务模型(官方文档).md

   Using `READ COMMITTED` has additional effects:

-  - For [`UPDATE`](https://dev.mysql.com/doc/refman/8.0/en/update.html) or [`DELETE`](https://dev.mysql.com/doc/refman/8.0/en/delete.html) statements, `InnoDB` holds locks **only** for rows that it updates or deletes.
+  - **For [`UPDATE`](https://dev.mysql.com/doc/refman/8.0/en/update.html) or [`DELETE`](https://dev.mysql.com/doc/refman/8.0/en/delete.html) statements, `InnoDB` holds locks only for rows that it updates or deletes.
 Record locks for nonmatching rows are released after MySQL has evaluated the `WHERE` condition.
-This greatly **reduces** the probability of deadlocks, but they can **still happen**.
+This greatly reduces the probability of deadlocks, but they can still happen.**
-  - For [`UPDATE`](https://dev.mysql.com/doc/refman/8.0/en/update.html) statements, if a row is already locked, `InnoDB` performs a “semi-consistent半一致” read, returning the latest committed version to MySQL so that MySQL can determine whether the row matches the `WHERE` condition of the [`UPDATE`](https://dev.mysql.com/doc/refman/8.0/en/update.html).
-If the row matches (must be updated), MySQL reads the row again and this time `InnoDB` either locks it or waits for a lock on it.
+  - **For [`UPDATE`](https://dev.mysql.com/doc/refman/8.0/en/update.html) statements, if a row is already locked, `InnoDB` performs a “semi-consistent半一致” read, returning the latest committed version to MySQL so that MySQL can determine whether the row matches the `WHERE` condition of the [`UPDATE`](https://dev.mysql.com/doc/refman/8.0/en/update.html).
+If the row matches (must be updated), MySQL reads the row again and this time `InnoDB` either locks it or waits for a lock on it.**

   Consider the following example, beginning with this table: